 Some organizations address this issue by requiring employees to complete automated, online training from their home – off the clock.
-However, this is definitely a less than the desirable solution and a definite non-starter with a "unionized workforce."
+However, this is definitely a less-than-desirable solution and a definite non-starter with a "unionized workforce."

 - Requires very little logistical effort;

 - Is automatically generated for a user to complete at their convenience;

 - Cuts most overhead costs generally needed for training, such as training rooms, refreshments, etc.

-With these kind of benefits, why don’t more companies adopt automated SMS training for their SMS implementations?
+With these kinds of benefits, why don’t more companies adopt automated SMS training for their SMS implementations?
 In general, the reasons we hear are: